Losant/losant-rest-ruby/README.md

 ## API Documentation

-### LosantRest
+### PlatformRest

-LosantRest is the wrapping module, but it also acts as a singleton [Client](#losantrestclient) instance.
-So if you only need a single client instance, you do not need to instantiate one yourself - the LosantRest module will act exactly like an instance of LosantRest::Client.
+PlatformRest is the wrapping module, but it also acts as a singleton [Client](#PlatformRestclient) instance.
+So if you only need a single client instance, you do not need to instantiate one yourself - the PlatformRest module will act exactly like an instance of PlatformRest::Client.

 <br/>

-### LosantRest::Client
+### PlatformRest::Client

 A client is a single api instance.
 By default, it is unauthenticated, but can be given an access token to perform authenticated requests.